CJohnson0228/Calculator/README.md

 # Calculator App

-I created this small app in an afternooon just as a little javascript practice created with the following libraries:
+I created this small app in an afternooon just as a little javascript practice, created with the following libraries:

 1. React
 2. Typescript